mjavason/Bank-App/readme.md

 ## Introduction

-The Banking App provides a robust financial management solution with features including account management, fund transfers, transaction history, and more.
-It prioritizes the security of your financial data while ensuring a seamless banking experience.
-Currently hosted live at [Bank App](https://bank-app-ef40.onrender.com)
+The Banking App is a side project that offers basic financial management features, including account management, fund transfers, and transaction history.
+It aims to provide a simple and straightforward banking experience while considering data security.Currently hosted live at [Bank App](https://bank-app-ef40.onrender.com)

 ## Installation